devbaji/vue3-google-login/documentation/README.md

 ### Google rendered login button/One Tap prompts

-Callback will be triggered with a <a href="https://developers.google.com/identity/gsi/web/reference/js-reference#CredentialResponse" target="_blank">CredentialResponse</a> with a JWT credential string
+Callback will be triggered with a [CredentialResponse](https://developers.google.com/identity/gsi/web/reference/js-reference#CredentialResponse) with a JWT credential string

 Here is a sample Node.js code snippet for validating the JWT credential string